Holidays for Elderly Parents

 First things first… COVID-19 restrictions…

 As you know the COVID-19 pandemic has halted all international travel for the past 6 months unless travelling for work.
 As restrictions ease in the UK many are looking to book stay cations and visit tourist hotspots around the UK.
-People are now free to travel between England and Wales.
+People are now free to travel between around the UK.

 Looking to travel abroad?